kda9036/mongodb-project/README.md

 Search By Keyword: tremendous, guitar, deflated

+** Note: Images might not be loading - may need to fix imports / code

 ## Search by Location

 Search By Location (Latitude/Longitude) \*Note the values are not exact: